-On Wednesday, October 19th, SciFY organized the first seminar for the new year on Big Data at the INNOVATHENS Innovation and Entrepreneurship Hub of the Technopolis City of Athens.
+On Wednesday, October 19th, SciFY organized the first seminar of the new year, the 13th SciFY Academy on “Big Data“, at the INNOVATHENS Innovation and Entrepreneurship Hub in the Technopolis City of Athens.
 Over 120 people watched as Dr. Konstantinos Tsakalozos and Dr. George Giannakopoulos introduced us to the field of Big Data.

 There are solutions (Big Data Software) that are often complex.
 They require staff training and are not particularly user-friendly.
 As Mr. Tsakalozos told us, essentially, what they need is a reduction in their operating costs, along with the modeling and implementation of the necessary solutions.

-Then, Dr. George Giannakopoulos discussed the application of big data in various fields, including social media, bioinformatics, and wind turbine maintenance.
-He emphasized that big data is not just “a lot” of data, meaning its volume is not its only characteristic.
-Data characteristics indicative of a “big data” problem are also the speed of data change, the variety of forms and ways it occurs, the ability to verify the data, and the value generated from it (enabling action).
 He touched upon the Big Data Europe Program [1], an international project funded by the EU, which brings together 16 organizations from 10 European countries in a collaboration for the future of “big data” in Europe.
 The 7 project development pilots are aligned with the societal challenges of the Horizon 2020 funding framework [2] and, more specifically, are 1) Pharmacology, 2) Oenology, 3) Energy (wind turbines), 4) Assessment of traffic conditions, 5) Climate, 6) Social Sciences, and 7) Secure Societies.
+See his presentation here.

 Sources: